Jotho5/Javascript-Game/README.md

-# Radagon Boss Game ⚔️
+# Radagon Boss Fight ⚔️
 This application prompts the user to play a mini game where they go face to face with the final boss Radagon!

 # Built With 📚